 In one of the waste heat recovery boilers, (operates at 180 °C), pH of the blow down water drops to 5 and even 4.
-The feed water is maintained around a pH of 9 and the water is treated with trisodium phosphate [linked by editor to product info at Amazon] along with other inhibitors.
+The feed water is maintained around a pH of 9 and the water is treated with trisodium phosphate [affiliate link to product info on Amazon] along with other inhibitors.
 The pH of the feed water is adjusted with sodium hydroxide.
 (Note the process side is maintained at a very low pressure)

 Analysis reveals that the total organic content of the feed water lies around 8-10 ppm.